 Beta Coefficient Sig.

-(Constant) .000
+(Constant) " and were asked to choo .000

 The superiors are sensitive and cooperative towards subordinates 262 .004

 This is quite a significant finding.
 The police department follows an imperial, authoritative style of leadership to a very large extent.
 The superiors are seen to be autocratic in their work style.
-While this is felt to be justified owning to the high level of discipline expected from the police force, but, it reduces the basic human sensitivity expected towards fellow human beings.
-The study revealed that this autocratic behavior many times, leads to insensitivity and non cooperation by superiors and this cause's high stress among the subordinates.
+While this is felt to be justified owing to the high level of discipline expected from the police force, it reduces the basic human sensitivity expected towards fellow human beings.
+The study revealed that this autocratic behavior often leads to insensitivity and non-cooperation by superiors and this causes high stress among the subordinates.